ehorrent/With.Extensions/README.md

 To use the extension, your immutable class must define a **unique constructor**.

 ### Naming conventions
-By default, name of a constructor argument must match the name of a corresponding field/property (using **camel case convention**).
+By default, name of a constructor argument must match the name of a corresponding field/property (using **pascal case convention**).
 For example, if a constructor argument is named 'value', extension will search for a field/property named 'Value'.

 When calling **Create**, you can override default behavior by providing your own name converter.
 For example, if you use 'm_' prefixes :